 Amazon product returns are unavoidable parts of Amazon selling.
 For an Amazon Seller, product returns mean the reversal of a successful transaction.
 Not only that, a seller has also faced product return frauds and the additional cost of managing the return.
 Returned goods are indeed inevitable part of selling, however, there is untapped potential in these products that can still make you good money.

 On an average, 12% of the products bought are returned – 12-18% in casual apparel, 15-20% in electronic goods and around 35% in high fashion apparel – we realize that the product returns economy is not a small thing.
 In fact, it forms a major subsystem of products moving against the flow.
 This also means that in terms of capital, product returns the amount to a massive chunk.

-The returned product pile in your warehouse is generally left neglected till you start running out of space to store new products.
+The returned product pile in your warehouse is generally left neglected until you start running out of space to store new products.
 If your business handles returns this way then you might be losing significant profits that could have been made using the returned products.

 You are not only losing out on the profits that can be made from the returned products, you are also losing money on the storage.